-It is coming upto the 25th anniversary of our statement line, when we first introduced the Mantelliceras Ammonites on limestone, devonian marble and bronze bases.
-From the very first addition, we have evolved to these fine piece which we shall discuss here.
-We feel if you haven’t seen these in person, an explanation of how unique and wonderful these atatements are is well deserved.
-It is not always easy investing into a product online so we would like to present you with our thoughts, facts and more information on these designs.
+It is coming up to the 25th anniversary of our statement line, when we first introduced the Mantelliceras ammonites on limsestone bases, Devonian marble and bronze bases.
+From the very first edition, we have evolved to these fine piece which we shall discuss here.
+We feel if you haven’t seen these in person, an explanation of how unique and wonderful these statements are is well deserved.
+It is not always easy investing in a product online so we would like to present you with our thoughts, facts and more information on these designs.

 Our limestone bases are hewn from Portland, mostly, a British Jurassic sedimentary stone.
-The limestone quarries on Portland have been producing stone and fossils since Roman occupation of Britain.
+The limestone quarries on Portland have been producing stone and fossils since the Roman occupation of Britain.
 The cream colour compliments the limestone ammonites of North Africa perfectly.
-Our Ammonites are of the Jurassic and Cretaceous periods from the Atlas Mountain range which is found on the western coastline of North Africa.
+Ammonites date back to the Jurassic and Cretaceous periods from the Atlas Mountain range which is found on the western coastline of North Africa.